 ExpressVPN supports a lot of operating systems and has Chrome, Firefox and Safari extensions.
 On the minus side, it only supports 3 simultaneous connections and is a bit pricey.
 So if you have a big family and want to share a VPN with them, it isn’t a very comfortable choice.

 Another giant in the VPN market here.
 This VPN is a well known one, but it is not only that – it is actually really good.
 VPN has more than 5000 servers in 62 countries, so you have a variety of choices where to connect.
 What is more, you can choose your favorite servers and always connect to the same ones.
-The Speedtest showed only 8-15% drop, which also very impressive for a VPN.
+The Speedtest showed only an 8-15% drop, which is also very impressive for a VPN.

 In addition, NordVPN is also very versatile and works from Windows, Mac, iOS and Android devices to routers and Firesticks.
 Talking about privacy – NordVPN is based in Panama where there are no data retention laws.
 Also, NordVPN has a strict zero logs policy for your security and privacy.
 And last but not least – they have a SmartPlay feature that you can use to access over 150 streaming services.